-In addition, flax used for linen is a very low carbon-footprint plant and is in fact a carbon sink - taking in more carbon from the atmosphere than it puts out.
+In addition, flax is a carbon sink plant.
+It takes in more carbon from the atmosphere than it puts out.

-According to the CELC, every year, flax-growing in Europe captures 250,000 tonnes of CO2 - saving emissions equivalent to driving a standard compact car round the world 62,000 times.
+According to the CELC, every year, flax-growing in Europe captures 250,000 tons of CO2 - saving emissions equivalent to driving a standard compact car round the world 62,000 times.

 As described by the Council for Fashion Designers of America

 The flax plant is grown, generally in cool, humid climates and moist soil.

 The flax plant reaches a perfect age (or ripeness) during which it must be harvested for the highest quality fiber.
 Pulling the fiber out of the ground is preferred to cutting the fiber for two reasons:

 1) the fiber extends into the root and is shortened when cut, and

 2) sap is lost when roots are cut, which diminishes the quality of linen.
 Flax stalks are often pulled out of the ground by hand, but there are some machines that do this as well.

 The long fibers are extracted from under the bark in a process called retting.
 During this process, the woody bark is rotted away, loosening the gum that holds the fiber to the stem.
 This can be done three different ways.